JohnF1103/New-Foreflight.-/ReadME.md

 5) From here the app should be all set to run.
 The main content view features an interactive map with labeled airports that supports GEOjson overlays of class B airspaces, special-use airspaces, military TFRs, and ATC boundaries.

-Currently clicking on an airport supports live METAR, updated approach/Departure/IAP plates, live frequency data with an interactive selector, as well as airport diagrams using the foreflight API.
+Currently, clicking on an airport supports live METAR & NOTAMS(If enabled.
+ICAO API only allows 100 free calls), updated approach/Departure/IAP plates, live frequency data with an interactive selector, as well as airport diagrams using the foreflight API.

-**Please keep in mind still a work in progress, Support for live NOTAM data, and flight planning to come in the next few days.
+**Please keep in mind still a work in progress, Support for flight planning to come in the next few days.